William Modell: Modell's Sporting Goods

 William Modell first became involved in Modell's Sporting Goods, a family business, after World War II.
 The store had been founded in 1889 by Modell's Hungarian immigrant grandfather, Morris Modell, who opened the first store on Cortlandt Street in Lower Manhattan.
 Modell's Sporting Goods grew rapidly after World War I by stocking up on leftover army surplus and selling it at low prices.

 William Modell became chairman of the company in 1985, but had effectively run the company with his father, Henry Modell, who was chairman of the Modell's, since 1963.
 His expansion strategy for the company involved buying locations from faltering rivals in the sporting goods business.
 For example, under Modell the company paid $2.5 million for fifteen locations from bankrupt rival, Herman's World of Sporting Goods in 1996.
 This acquisition expanded the number of Modell's Sporting Goods stores from 52 to 67 stores and increased the company's presence in New Jersey and the Baltimore-Washington D.C. areas.

-As of 2008, the company now has 136 retail locations in eight states, with a 2007 annual revenue of approximately $635 million.
+In 2008, the company operated 136 retail locations across eight states, with a 2007 annual revenue of approximately $635 million.